joed7/Python/syntax.md

 ```

 __Loops__
-Generally, statements are executed sequentially, However, loops allow us to execute statements in a repeated manners subject to certain conditions.
+Generally, statements are executed sequentially; However, loops allow us to execute statements in a repeated manner subject to certain conditions.
 Here is a flowchart illustrating the loop work-flow

 ![](http://www.python-course.eu/images/while_loop_1.png)